Wednesday, December 23, 2020

 I stayed overnight at the hospital and was sent home with all the equipment I would need for the next few weeks for home therapy.

-I also went to three days a week to Peak Performance for physical therapy.
+I also went to Peak Performance three days a week for physical therapy.

 On June 18, our granddaughter gave birth to a baby boy.

-Lowes was doing a booming business during the pandemic because people were afraid to go anywhere, so many did home projects and gardening.
+Lowe's was doing a booming business during the pandemic because people were afraid to go anywhere, so many took on home projects and gardening.

 I enjoyed spending time attending to my flowers and herbs.

-The Coronavirus has kept many inside this year beginning in the Spring.
-It sored through
+The Coronavirus has kept many inside this year, beginning in the Spring.
+It soared through

 The CBS bible study that I attend every year is now virtual.
-It is great that we can still see one another through Zoom and be safe.
+It is excellent that we can still see one another through Zoom and be safe.

-We have grandchildren attending Universities, High School, and Kindergarten with odd days.
+We have grandchildren attending Universities, High School, and Kindergarten on odd days.

-For the last two weeks, Hubby and I have been picking our great-granddaughter up at school.
+For the last two weeks, Hubby and I have been picking up our great-granddaughter from school.

 Hubby went back to work part-time in June and full-time in September.

-But 2020 has brought her happiness, she found another love, and they were married on the first of October.
+However, 2020 has brought her happiness; she found another love, and they were married on October 1.

-The Coronavirus is still on the rampage, the numbers are going down.
+The Coronavirus is still on the rampage, but the numbers are going down.

 Most states have a mandate that you have to wear a mask covering your nose and mouth before entering a place of business.